 Prompt 2 - Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.
 (350 words max)

-One barely used bar of soap x 70% occupancy rate x 300 hotel rooms x 365 days = 76,650 bars of soap wasted annually in a hotel in Jakarta.
+One barely used bar of soap x 70% occupancy rate x 300 hotel rooms x 365 days = 76,650 bars of soap are wasted annually in a hotel in Jakarta.
 This was the reason I founded Bumi Bersih, an organization that strived to make our Earth more sustainable.
 Gathering eight friends, we started our first project recycling used soap bars from hotels.

 We scoured the internet and found a method to recycle soap by boiling it to remove bacteria and re-molding it until cooled.
 The results of our first batch were encouraging.
 However, after attempting to upscale the project, we realized having only two stovetops hindered our production speed.
 Hence, I was on the lookout for a different solution.